Dig1talN0mad/AIFruitCatcherGame/README.md

 Introduce a combo system where consecutive successful catches increase the score multiplier.
 Include a leaderboard to track and display the highest scores achieved by players.
 Add visually appealing graphics and animations to make the game more engaging.

+* = Timer counting to a negative number currently.
+Score can be added after the game is over.